-Western Montana Grazing and Agriculture Conference
+Western Montana Grazing and Agriculture Conference & Pre-Conference Community Talk

-Lake County Conservation District is bringing this successful conference back to Missoula in 2018!
-The conference will feature Utah State University’s Dr. Fred Provenza as the keynote speaker.
-Dr. Provenza specializes in ethnobotany, evolutionary biology, and ecology.
-Conference topics will include grazing management, soil health and testing, pollinator planting, real-life case studies, among many others.
-See the agenda below for a complete list of topics.
+This year’s annual grazing and agriculture conference featured keynote speaker Dr. Fred Provenza, who specializes in ethnobotany, evolutionary biology, and ecology.
+Conference topics included grazing management, soil health, pollinator planting, and real-life case studies, among many others.
+See the agenda for a complete list of topics.

-Low Stress Livestock Handling Workshop Featuring Curt Pate
+Low-Stress Livestock Handling Workshop Featuring Curt Pate

-Hosted by Bitterroot and Missoula Conservation Districts
+Hosted by Missoula and Bitterroot Conservation Districts

 Victor, Montana / Tuesday, September 19, 2017

 In September 2017, Missoula Conservation District and Bitterroot Conservation District hosted renowned stockman Curt Pate in Victor, Montana.
-Mr. Pate demonstrated and discussed concepts of low stress livestock handling for improved grazing during this field based workshop on a local ranch.
+Mr. Pate demonstrated and discussed concepts of low-stress livestock handling for improved grazing during this field-based workshop on a local ranch.